GEOG 3010 - Tourism and Environment

 Learning Activities Summary

-Schedule Week 1 Introduction Week 2 Environmental attitudes and environmental psychology Week 3 Choice of travel modes Week 4 Protected areas and tourism Week 5 Agriculture and tourism Week 6 Sports tourism Week 7 Culture tourism Week 8 Cities and tourism Week 9 Climate change and tourism Week 10 Tourism in developing countries Week 11 Community-based ecotourism Week 12 Course review and reflections
+Schedule Week 1 Introduction Week 2 Ecotourism Week 3 Environmental attitudes and environmental psychology Week 4 Policy instruments and tourism Week 5 Nature conservation and tourism Week 6 Tourism and development Week 7 Place, environment, and tourism Week 8 Globalisation, localisation, and tourism Week 9 Tourism and non-market valuation Week 10 TBA Week 11 TBA Week 12 Course review and reflections

 Specific Course RequirementsStudents are expected to participate in a one-hour tutorial per week throughout the semester except for Week 1 and Week 12 when there is no tutorial scheduled for this course.
-Students can attend their assigned session only unless otherwise arranged (see the below table).
+Students can attend their assigned session only unless otherwise arranged.
 Your tutor will keep monitoring your tutorial attendance.
 In case anyone could not make it to their sign-up tutorial session but attended one of the other tutorial sessions, it is their responsibility to inform the tutors of that for monitoring purposes.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: